stefantsvyatkov/simple-calculator/README.md

 To make calculation, firstly enter a number and activate some of the buttons "Add", "Subtract", "Multiply", "Divide" or "Percent".
 This can be made by focusing the button and pressing Enter or the associated key combination.
 When some control (button or text box) is focused, the screen readers JAWS and NVDA report it's key shortcut.
 </p>
 <p>
 After entering a number and choosing operation, the focus returns at the text box and second number must be entered.
-In the end activate the "Result" button.
+You can press another operation button and enter next number or activate the "Result" button.
 </p>
 <p><strong>
 Example: